gs1/digital-link.js/README.md

 The object can contain the following items:

-- `domain` (string) - The domain to use.
+- `domain` (string) - The domain name of the Digital Link.
 - `identifier` (object) - An object containing a single GS1 Application Identifier, such as GTIN, as a key-value pair.
 - `keyQualifiers` (object) - An object containing one or more GS1 Key Qualifiers as key-value pairs.
-- `attributes` (object) - As for `keyQualifiers`, but containing GS1 Data Attributes and custom data attributes.
+- `attributes` (object) - As for `keyQualifiers`, but containing GS1 Data Attributes and custom extensions supported in the standard as query parameters.
 - `sortKeyQualifiers` (boolean) - false by default.
-If you set it to true, the key qualifiers will be sorted in the Web Uri String to match the order defined by the GS1 Digital Link Grammar.
+If you set it to true, the key qualifiers will be sorted in the Web URI String to match the order defined by the GS1 Digital Link Grammar.
 - `keyQualifiersOrder` (Array) - It's an array that contains all the keys of the key qualifiers.
 If the length of the array is not equal to the length of the `keyQualifiers` field, this array will be ignored.
-In this case, the order of the key qualifier in the Web Uri String will be the order of the map.
+In this case, the order of the key qualifier in the Web URI String will be the order of the map.
-Otherwise (if the length of the two fields are equal), the order of the key qualifier in the Web Uri String will be the order define in this field.
+Otherwise (if the length of the two fields are equal), the order of the key qualifier in the Web URI String will be the order define in this field.
+- `linkType` - (string) - This optional parameter allows you to request standard types of information for a particular Digital Link.

 An example is shown below: